Editor’s note about the Great Northern Rail car:

-Have you seen a Great Northern railcar along Highway 2 west of Minot?
+Have you seen the Great Northern rail car along Highway 2 west of Minot?

-Once again as we’ve done so often in recent months, we’re headed down Highway 2.
+Once again as we do so often in recent months, we head down Highway 2.
 We eyeballed the rail car in the middle of the gravel pit.
 It was so out-of-place that we mentally marked its location between Minot and Williston.
 Each time we passed it, our curiosity grew.
 We apparently were not the only ones.

 After we posted an image on our Facebook page, we got an overwhelming response from people wanting to know more.
 A few chipped in what they knew of the steel-wheel reminder of another era.
 Our search yielded very little, not much online.

 The search begins

 “Wait a minute,” I said, “I know a guy.”
 One or two lifetimes ago I had met Fred back when I was a local weekly newspaper editor.
 So, I called him, and he knew exactly what I was talking about.
 He gave me a name and that’s where the search started.
 From that name, I got another name, and from that name a third name, name after name, I finally got to the owner, Robert.
 He seemed like a nice enough guy talking to him on the phone, so I asked to meet with him to get more information on the car.
 “Yeah, I’ll meetcha on Monday.
 I’ll bring my briefcase.”

 Briefcase?
 What had we gotten in to?
 Were we about to go head to head with some high-powered negotiator who kept his life in his briefcase?